ilsduc/todolist/README.md

 ```
 ### Create the database

-Go to ```http://localhost:4000/documentation``` and click "create schema" button.
+Go to ```http://localhost:4000/documentation/create-schema```.
+It will create the schema and redirect to http://localhost/documentation.
+And you should see todos endpoints.

-API is reacheable under http://localhost:4000 and the application under http://localhost:8080
+API is reacheable under http://localhost:4000 and the application under http://localhost:8080.